vedovato/gesior-aac/README.md

 ### How to install

-* Clone the Ferobra Premium Gesior From Github.
+* Clone the Gesior-AAC From Github.
 * change the permission for write in /cache.

 ```bash
 sudo chmod -R 777 /cache
 ```

 ### Tips and Tricks